Today, I am going to do a One Coin review…

 As I researched this multilevel marketing crypto-currency system, I felt a strong urge to change how I would go about writing this post.

 First off, I don’t know if the facts I am about to tell you are cool.
-I am not going to give you my opinion about One Coin; I am just going to supply you with these 25 facts and let you decide for yourself if One Coin is a good opportunity or a scam.
+We will not going to give you my opinion about One Coin; I am just going to supply you with these 25 facts and let you decide for yourself if One Coin is a good opportunity or a scam.

 I am interested in gaining every opinion from all of the readers.
 So please just comment if you believe it is a scam or a good opportunity at the end of this post.